 After you’ve chosen your packaging type and size, you’re ready to start designing!

-This part of the process will likely run concurrently with the next – choosing a manufacturer.
-The main reason for this is because you’ll need a PDF version of your packaging, perfectly sized to the correct dimensions.
-It will look something like this:
+This part of the process will likely run concurrently with the next – choosing a printer.

-Tip: Not confident in your design skills?
+Not confident in your design skills?
 Consider outsourcing this part of the project to a skilled designer.
-Check out our Resources section for designers and consider asking your manufacturer for a referral.
+See our post on 10 services to get your subscription business off the ground for suggestions.

-Because the design process can vary, we’ll offer some general tips for the design process:
+Because the design process can vary, we’ll offer some general tips:

 - Remember calls to action (CTAs).
 Make sure you maximize the impact of your design to capture the customer’s excitement.

 - Consider having a sample box printed.
-These prototypes can be expensive (about $200) and come in a hard paperboard, not the standard corrugated cardboard, but can be used for early product shots.
-This will also help you decide if you like your design, or if you want to change it.
+Some digital printers (see below) will send you a custom sample for free before you finalize your order.
+These prototypes, or “proofs,” come in a hard paperboard, not the standard corrugated cardboard, but can be used for early product shots.
+This will also help you decide if you like your design or if you want to change it.

-Part 5: How to Find the Right Manufacturer
+Part 5: How to Find the Right Printer

 Part 6: Placing an Order & Getting a Great Price

-- Keep different types of board in mind.
-In considering the contents of your subscription box (small or large? fragile? perishable?), ask your manufacturer which flute they suggest for your box.
+Keep different types of board in mind.
+Not all printers will offer multiple types of box board, but some do (such as Packlane).
+In considering the contents of your subscription box (small or large? fragile? perishable?), ask your printer which box material they suggest for your box.

 Generally, you should aim for less than $2 per box when ordering custom packaging, especially if you order over 1000 boxes at a time.
-As you negotiate prices with manufacturers, keep detailed notes on what influences the overall price — flute type, board type, quantity, and deadlines.
+As you research prices between printers, keep detailed notes on what causes changes in the price: box type, material, order volume brackets, and so on.

 The Next Steps